 Public Video Programming

-Public video programming provides the general community with access to information and public service announcements that address the health and well-being of Coralville citizens and feature a variety of interests, opinions, and perspectives.
+Public video programming provides the general community with access to information and public service announcements that address the health and well-being of Coralville community members and feature a variety of interests, opinions, and perspectives.

 Education Video Programming